OjeWilliams/PGEXERCISES/codes/ModifyingData.md

 6.How can you produce a list of bookings on the day of 2012-09-14 which will cost the member (or guest) more than $30?
 Remember that guests have different costs to members (the listed costs are per half-hour 'slot'), and the guest user is always ID 0.
 Include in your output the name of the facility, the name of the member formatted as a single column, and the cost.
 Order by descending cost, and do not use any subqueries.

 ```
--- almost forgot about slots, which involved how many half an hour sessions they booked and remember we need costs greater than 30
--- this one was more involved since we had to do some calcs but alos had to select our requirements carefully with no subqueries

-SELECT CONCAT(mem.firstname,' ',mem.surname) AS member, fac.name AS facility,
-CASE WHEN mem.memid = 0 THEN fac.guestcost * book.slots
-     ELSE fac.membercost * book.slots
-END AS cost
-FROM cd.members AS mem
-JOIN cd.bookings AS book ON mem.memid = book.memid
-JOIN cd.facilities AS fac ON book.facid = fac.facid
-WHERE book.starttime >= '2012-09-14' AND book.starttime < '2012-09-15'
-AND (mem.memid = 0 AND fac.guestcost * book.slots >30
-	 OR mem.memid != 0 AND fac.membercost * book.slots >30
-	 )
-ORDER BY cost DESC;
 ```
 \
 7.How can you output a list of all members, including the individual who recommended them (if any), without using any joins?
 Ensure that there are no duplicates in the list, and that each firstname + surname pairing is formatted as a column and ordered.
 ```
--- this one also a little tricky remember to use distinct and be careful with the subquery

-SELECT DISTINCT CONCAT(mem.firstname,' ',mem.surname) AS member,
-   (SELECT CONCAT(recos.firstname,' ',recos.surname) AS recommender
-    FROM cd.members AS recos
-	WHERE recos.memid = mem.recommendedby
-	)
-FROM cd.members AS mem
-ORDER BY member ;
 ```

 \
 8.The Produce a list of costly bookings exercise contained some messy logic: we had to calculate the booking cost in both the WHERE clause and the CASE statement.
 Try to simplify this calculation using subqueries.
 For reference, the question was:
 How can you produce a list of bookings on the day of 2012-09-14 which will cost the member (or guest) more than $30?
 Remember that guests have different costs to members (the listed costs are per half-hour 'slot'), and the guest user is always ID 0.
 Include in your output the name of the facility, the name of the member formatted as a single column, and the cost.
 Order by descending cost.
 ```
--- this is basically what was done in question 6 but now with a subquery.
-SELECT member, facility, cost
-FROM ( -- this should set up member, facility and cost appropriately
-	SELECT CONCAT(mem.firstname,' ',mem.surname) AS member, fac.name AS facility,
-	CASE WHEN mem.memid = 0 THEN fac.guestcost * book.slots
-     	     ELSE fac.membercost * book.slots
-	END AS cost
-  	FROM cd.members AS mem
-  	JOIN cd. bookings AS book ON mem.memid = book.memid
-  	JOIN cd.facilities AS fac ON book.facid = fac.facid
-  	WHERE book.starttime >= '2012-09-14' AND book.starttime < '2012-09-15'
-     ) AS costly
--- now I can just filter by the cost amount we desire then order it in descending
-WHERE cost > 30
-ORDER BY cost DESC ;

 ```